-Now that the virtual queue has ended (for now), you'll need some tips for riding Star Wars: Rise of the Resistance at Disneyland without waiting in a long line.
+Now that there is no longer a virtual queue requirement, you'll need some tips for riding Star Wars: Rise of the Resistance at Disneyland without waiting in a long line.
 We have updated strategies to get you to the secret base.

 If you're a "Star Wars" fan, you don't want to miss this immersive ride!
 Even if you're not a huge "Star Wars" fan, your mind will be blown.
 Popularity comes at a cost, and that cost is a long wait time.
 But we can help you find the shortest wait of the day!
 Here are our tips for skipping the lines for Star Wars: Rise of the Resistance at Disneyland.